TOP-Former: A Multi-Agent Transformer Approach for the Team Orienteering Problem: Abstract

 \section{Abstract}

-Route planning for a fleet of vehicles is an important task in applications such as package delivery, surveillance, or transportation.
-This problem is usually modeled as a Combinatorial Optimization problem named as Team Orienteering Problem.
-The most popular Team Orienteering Problem solvers are mainly based on either linear programming, which provides accurate solutions by employing a large computation time that grows with the size of the problem, or heuristic methods, which usually find suboptimal solutions in a shorter amount of time.
-In this paper, a multi-agent route planning system capable of solving the Team Orienteering Problem in a very fast and accurate manner is presented.
-The proposed system is based on a centralized Transformer neural network that can learn to encode the scenario (modeled as a graph) and the context of the agents to provide fast and accurate solutions.
-Several experiments have been performed to demonstrate that the presented system can outperform most of the state-of-the-art works in terms of computation speed.
-In addition, the code is publicly available at \url{http://gti.ssr.upm.es/data}.
+Route planning for a fleet of vehicles is an important task in applications such as package delivery, surveillance, or transportation, often integrated within larger Intelligent Transportation Systems (ITS).
+This problem is commonly formulated as a Vehicle Routing Problem (VRP) known as the Team Orienteering Problem (TOP).
+Existing solvers for this problem primarily rely on either linear programming, which provides accurate solutions but requires computation times that grow with the size of the problem, or heuristic methods, which typically find suboptimal solutions in a shorter time.
+In this paper, we introduce TOP-Former, a multi-agent route planning neural network designed to efficiently and accurately solve the Team Orienteering Problem.
+The proposed algorithm is based on a centralized Transformer neural network capable of learning to encode the scenario (modeled as a graph) and analyze the complete context of all agents to deliver fast, precise, and collaborative solutions.
+Unlike other neural network-based approaches that adopt a more local perspective, TOP-Former is trained to understand the global situation of the vehicle fleet and generate solutions that maximize long-term expected returns.
+Extensive experiments demonstrate that the presented system outperforms most state-of-the-art methods in terms of both accuracy and computation speed.